qemu/qemu/docs/devel/tcg-plugins.rst

   Sets the eviction policy to POLICY.
 Available policies are: :code:`lru`, :code:`fifo`, and :code:`rand`.
 The plugin will use the specified policy for both instruction and data caches. (default: POLICY = :code:`lru`)

+  * arg="cores=N"

+  Sets the number of cores for which we maintain separate icache and dcache.
+  (default: for linux-user, N = 1, for full system emulation: N = cores available to guest)